Understand your risk. Make informed decisions. Advocate for yourself. Support the research.

 Everyone is born with two copies of the CDH1 gene, one from each of their mother and father.
 People are at risk of HDGC if they inherited a mutation in CDH1 from either of their parents.
 The risk of diffuse gastric cancer for CDH1 mutation carriers by age 80 is reported to be 70% for men, 56% for women, with additional risk of lobular breast cancer in women of 42%.

-Criteria have been established to select families eligible for screening (genetic testing) for CDH1 mutations.
-Families fulfilling these criteria are considered to have a clinical diagnosis of HDGC, however not all families are found to have a CDH1 mutation.
+Criteria have been established to select families for screening (genetic testing) for CDH1 mutations.
+Not all families are found to have a CDH1 mutation.
 Other genes that may lead to HDGC are not known at this time.
 Genetic test results provide information that will help identify the recommended course of treatment in each case.

 Diffuse Gastric Cancer (DGC), also known as signet ring cell adenocarcinoma or linitis plastica, grows rapidly in the lining of the stomach wall.
 These aggressive cancer cells do not form a mass; rather they are diffused (scattered widely or thinly) throughout the lining of the stomach wall, appearing as isolated cells or in small clusters.
 Diffuse gastric cancer is difficult to detect because the cancer is not visible on upper endoscopy (looking into the stomach with a small camera).
 For this reason, most cases of DGC are diagnosed at late stages (III or IV), when the cancer is incurable and when survival rates are significantly lower.
 Prophylactic total gastrectomy (preventive removal of the stomach) is generally recommended for those individuals found to have proven pathogenic CDH1 mutations.